jfro/butteredurls/README.md

 	on the order of O(1) (constant time).)
 *	Compliant with [URL shortener best practices and standards][bestp] whenever possible

-An easy migration script will upgrade your database from an existing Lessn migration.
+*	An easy migration script will upgrade your database from an existing Lessn migration.

+#### Caveats

+*	This shortener is not appropriate when there is a good chance that two or more URLs will be shrunk at the same time.
+(Simultaneous reads are, of course, fine.)
+*	Lessn More 2.0 is a new release and has not been fully tested on databases other than MySQL.
+YMMV.
+Please [report any issues][issues].

 [markdn]:  http://bit.ly/mkdnsyntax   "This document is written in Markdown."
 [convert]: http://tinyurl.com/mkdnwmd "Markdown editor with instant HTML preview"

 [bestp]:   http://alanhogan.com/tips/rel-shortlink-for-short-urls "Everything you need to know about rel-shortlink and short URLs"

+[issues]:  http://github.com/alanhogan/lessnmore/issues "Bugs & Issues on GitHub"

 Requirements
 -------------